-The administration is most suited to companies that are facing serious financial difficulties but have a significant prospect of recovering given the chance to restructure without increasing pressure from creditors.
-For most companies going into administration, there will already have been threats from creditors that have a very small prospect of being able to be resolved in the near future.
+Company administration is most suited to companies that are facing serious financial difficulties and have significant prospects for recovery, given the chance to restructure without increasing pressure from creditors.
+For most companies that are going into administration, there may already have been threats from creditors.

 Advantages and Disadvantages

-Administration can be a good option where it is not possible to negotiate a creditor’s voluntary arrangement with an insolvent company’s creditors.
+Company administration can be a good option if it is not possible to negotiate a Company Voluntary Arrangement with an insolvent company’s creditors.
 The fact that control of the company is handed over to the administrator can be a benefit too as they will be experienced in helping turn around struggling companies.
 The moratorium in administrations is also beneficial as it allows the company time to recover without the possibility of being wound up.